martimy/yang-automation-framework/docs/framework-developer-guide.md

 framework/
 ├── deploy.py            # Application entry point; drives the provisioning loop.
 ├── registry.py          # Glue logic; maps vendors to their specific components.
+├── credentials.py        # Resolves each host's username/password from inventory.yml + .env; fails loudly, no hardcoded fallback.
+├── scope.py              # filter_intents() -- lets a deploy target only some intent categories (--categories).
+├── inventory.yml         # Device inventory: which hosts exist, their vendor, and how to connect (The "Source of Truth" for identity/credentials).
-├── devices.yml          # Inventory and intent definitions (The "Source of Truth").
+├── devices.yml           # Intent definitions only, keyed by host (The "Source of Truth" for desired configuration).
-├── .env.example         # Template for CEOS_PASSWORD / SRL_PASSWORD — copy to .env.
+├── .env.example          # Template for CEOS_PASSWORD / SRL_PASSWORD — copy to .env. inventory.yml says which variable each host uses.
 ├── intent/              # Vendor-neutral data models for OSPF, NTP, Interfaces, etc.
 ├── orchestration/       # Vendor-specific workflow logic (Ceos vs. SR-Linux).
 ├── translation/         # Jinja2-based payload generation logic.